 The best genetic kit available for those with Mast Cell Activation Syndrome at the time of this writing is Your Genomic Resource.

-It is an at home saliva kit.
+It’s an at home saliva kit.
 This kit can be purchased through a practitioner for comparable costs to the 23andme kits.
-If you are interested in running the Your Genomic Resource kit, all you have to do is email us here.

 You want to run the Your Genomic Resource kit through the practitioner you want to interpret it for you.

 If you are lucky enough to have the version 4 23andme data, then you still have all the relevant variants.
 To check if you have version 4, look for v4 in your 23andme raw data filename.
 Here are the instructions for downloading your 23andme raw data file.

 If you have 23andme version 5 data, then you don’t have the complete picture.
-I can still analyze 23andme version 5 data, but we are usually missing some of the critical genetic variants involved in Mast Cell Activation Syndrome.
+Version 5 is missing some of the critical genetic variants involved in Mast Cell Activation Syndrome.

 This is why I recommend people who haven’t run their genetics yet use Your Genomic Resource.

 What About Epigenetic Testing for Mast Cell Activation Syndrome or Histamine Intolerance?

-The new bleeding edge of Functional Genetic Analysis is epigenetic testing.
+The new leading edge of Functional Genetic Analysis is epigenetic testing.
 This allows you to see how your genetic expression is changing over time.
 The idea is that you test your epigenetics to get a base line.
 Then you make some changes and test again 6 months later to see how they are working.